5 Zoning Keywords Every Land Developer Should Track

 1. Rezoning (Zone Change)

-Why it matters: Rezoning is the most direct signal that a parcel's use — and value — is about to change.
-When a rezoning case appears on a council agenda, it means an owner or developer has invested time and money into an application, environmental review, and often community engagement.
+This is the most direct indicator that a parcel's use and value are about to change.
+When a rezoning case appears on a council agenda, it means an owner or developer has already invested time and money into an application, environmental review, and often community engagement.
 The probability of action is high.
+Pay attention to the specific zones involved (from/to), the acreage, the applicant name, and the staff recommendation.
+A rezoning from low-density residential to mixed-use or commercial is typically the highest-value signal for adjacent land.

 2. Variance

-Why it matters: Variances reveal where the existing zoning code is becoming inadequate for current market demand.
+Why this matters more than it sounds: Variances reveal where the existing zoning code is becoming inadequate for current market demand.
 When multiple variances are granted in an area, it often precedes a broader rezoning effort.
-For developers, a pattern of height variances in a submarket signals that the municipality may be ready for an upzoning.
+A pattern of height variances in a submarket tells you the municipality may be ready for an upzoning.
+Track the specific variance requested, the justification (economic hardship, unique site conditions), and whether it represents a pattern in the area.

 3. PUD (Planned Unit Development)